 .border(Color.gray, width: 0.2)

-Instead of applying these four modifiers each time text with this appearance is required, a better solution is to group them into a custom modifier and then reference that modifier each time the modification is needed.
+Instead of applying these four modifiers each time text with this appearance is required, a better solution is to group them into a custom modifier and then reference it each time the modification is needed.
 Custom modifiers are declared as structs that conform to the ViewModifier protocol and, in this instance, might be implemented as follows:

 struct StandardTitle: ViewModifier {